-Jack Johnson was a top boxer in the early 1900s but consistently had his career hampered, limited and blocked by the realities of institutionalized white supremacy.
-As an African American, he secured the World Colored Heavyweight Championship, which he defended 17 times and was the inaugural African American Heavyweight Champion of the World, but was frequently denied a fight for the World Heavyweight Championship held by Jim Jeffries because of the color line.
+Jack Johnson was a top boxer in the early 1900s, but he consistently had his career hampered, limited and blocked by the realities of institutionalized white supremacy.
+As an African American, he secured the World Colored Heavyweight Championship, which he defended 17 times, and was the inaugural African American Heavyweight Champion of the World, but was frequently denied a fight for the World Heavyweight Championship, held by Jim Jeffries, because of the color line.

 Beginning in 1912 and finally ending with a conviction in 1913, Johnson was arrested for violations of the Mann Act.
 The government alleged that travels with white women (most notably his wife Lucille Cameron) were “transporting women across state lines for immoral purposes,” as the women were alleged to have been sex workers.
 Despite the alleged actions used to convict him happening before the passage of the law, an all-white jury convicted him, and he was sentenced to a year and a day in prison.
 After the trial, Johnson fled the country for France, South America and Mexico before returning to serve his sentence in September, 1920.

 Since 2004, there have been legislative pushes calling for a posthumous pardon.
 From the late Senator Ted Kennedy and conservative reactionary New York representative Peter King to documentarian Ken Burns and Public Enemy front man Chuck D, there have been myriad demands that this injustice be corrected across multiple presidencies, with no action.